Ar-zz-duboy/Arduboy/README.md

 ## Include

-To use the Arduboy library in your own sketches, include the `Arduboy.h` header file.
+To start using the Arduboy library in your own sketches, the  `Arduboy.h` header must be included in your project.
 To do so, add the following line to the top of your `.ino` file.

 ~~~~~~~~~~~~~~~{.cpp}
     #include "Arduboy.h"